MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ##### Virtual machines data

-The [VM insights](/azure/azure-monitor/vm/vminsights-overview) agent collects data from VMs and VM scale sets, providing an inventory of all VM resources and enabling base monitoring.
+The [VM insights](/azure/azure-monitor/vm/vminsights-overview) agent collects data from VMs and scale sets, providing an inventory of all VM resources and enabling base monitoring.

 [Azure boot diagnostics](/azure/virtual-machines/boot-diagnostics) is enabled to observe the state of their VM as it is booting up by collecting serial log information and screenshots.
 The data is collected in a managed storage account that's accessible through Azure portal for troubleshooting and can be exported.
 For more information, see [the Azure CLI vm boot-diagnostics get-boot-log command](/cli/azure/vm/boot-diagnostics?view=azure-cli-latest#az-vm-boot-diagnostics-get-boot-log).